 About Icy Quills In-Depth

-- Shenhe’s Icy Quills add [5-7] instances of flat damage that scales off of Shenhe’s ATK.
+Shenhe’s Icy Quills add [5-7] instances of flat damage that scales off of Shenhe’s ATK.
 This flat damage will be applied whenever Cryo damage is dealt by a member of the team.
-Each member of the team that consumes an Icy Quill will utilise their own stats of DMG% bonus, Crit Damage, and elemental mastery (if applicable for reverse melt) when determining the final damage dealt by the Icy Quill.
+Each member of the team that consumes an Icy Quill will utilize their own stats of DMG% bonus, CRIT Damage, and Elemental Mastery (if applicable for Reverse Melt) when determining the final damage dealt by the Icy Quill.

 - Anemo units dealing Cryo damage through Cryo infused damage will proc quills, but Cryo Swirls will not.

 - Each teammate has their own Icy Quill quota.

 - Shenhe’s quill damage depends on her ATK stat at the time of each Cryo instance of damage.
 If another character snapshots with their own Skill or Burst, Shenhe’s damage will be applied to the snapshot stats.

 - Shenhe will use an Icy Quill stack on Skill cast and will benefit from press Skill A4 buff.

 - Quills are consumed on hit, including by shields and will do 15-20% more damage to shields.

 - Icy Quills can be triggered by off-field abilities that have already snapshotted their stats in the middle of that ability’s duration (for example allowing Shenhe to refresh quills in the middle of an Ayaka or Kaeya Burst after the first [5-7] have been consumed).